mv-2112/canonical-openstack-docs/tutorial/get-familiar-with-openstack.rst

 To be able to connect to the VM via SSH, we have to associate a `floating IP address
 <https://docs.openstack.org/python-openstackclient/latest/cli/command-objects/floating-ip.html>`__
 with it.
-Floating IPs are allocated from the OpenStack :doc:`external network</explanation/architecture>` and should be routable within your data centre to ensure an inbound access to VMs.
+Floating IPs are allocated from the OpenStack :doc:`external network</explanation/architecture>` and should be routable within your data center to ensure an inbound access to VMs.

 Under the **Actions** column beside *my_instance_1*, select **Associate Floating IP** from the drop-down menu: